 - How does obesity affect the digestive system?

-- How does diabetes affect the digestive system?
+- How does lung cancer affect organ system?

-- How does bone cancer affect the skeletal system?
+- How does the digestive system work with the lymphatic system?

-- How does constipation affect the digestive system?
+- How does the digestive system work with the cardiovascular system?